BMW 3 Series

 The BMW 3 series is a line of compact executive cars manufactured by the German automaker BMW since May 1975.
-It is the successor to the 02 series and has been produced in seven generations.
+It is the successor to the 02 series and has been produced in eight generations.

-The first generation of the 3 Series was only available as a 2-door saloon; the model range expanded to include a 4-door saloon, 2-door convertible, 2-door coupé, 5-door estate, 5-door liftback ("Gran Turismo"; discontinued in 2019) and 3-door hatchback body styles.
-Since 2013, the coupé and convertible models have been marketed as the 4 Series; these styles no longer being included in the 3 Series.
+The first generation of the 3 Series was only available as a 2-door saloon; the model range expanded to include a range of body styles - a 4-door saloon, 2-door convertible, 2-door coupé, 5-door estate, 5-door liftback ("Gran Turismo"; discontinued in 2019) and 3-door hatchback (named "Compact").
+Since 2004, the Compact has been spun off and became the 1 Series.
+In 2013, both the coupé and convertible models have been marketed as the 4 Series.
+All three of these styles are no longer included in the 3 Series.

 The 3 Series is BMW's best-selling model line, accounting for around 30% of the BMW brand's annual total car sales, and has won numerous awards throughout its history.
-The M version of the 3 series, M3, debuted with the E30 M3 in 1986.
+The M version of the 3 series, M3, debuted with the second generation 3 Series (E30 M3) in 1986.